SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

 There are **two requirements** in order to use the library.

-First, you have to connect its reducers to your Redux store.
+First, since it depends to store the state in the Redux store, you have to connect the library reducers to your Redux store.

 ```javascript
 import { createStore, combineReducers } from 'redux';